ASM-Advised-Projects/rasm-software/README.md

 Predicts the battery system's SOC (state of charge) and SOH (state of health) using a filtering state estimation algorithm.

-Status: estimation algorithm still needs writing; needs testing
+Status: needs testing

 **HTTP Server**

 The HTTP server hosts a website which allows the user to configure the RASM while it's operating.
 The Tobii screen or any other wifi-capable device can connect to the RASM's wifi access point and use the configuration website.
 Note that the access point doesn't provide any bridge to the internet.
 The website files are located in the test/filesysroot/rasm_2_x/web directory.

-Status: needs parsing routines, legit web files to serve, and subsequent testing
+Status: needs POST request parsing routines and subsequent testing

 **Shell Server**